 If you are pregnant, you need to take care of your teeth and gum more carefully because pregnant women may have a higher risk of having dental problems.
 Unfortunately, the dental problems during pregnancy not only affect the mother but may also affect the baby.
 If the mother has an infection in her teeth or gums, her baby may become premature (born early) or may have low birth weight.
 One of the most common dental problems that may occur during pregnancy is called “periodontal disease”.

-There are two main reasons why pregnant women may have this disease with a higher risk.
+There are two main reasons why pregnant women may have this disease at a higher risk.
 First of all, the changing hormone levels may result in bacteria growth in the mother’s mouth and gums more easily during pregnancy.
 The second reason is for periodontal disease may occur during pregnancy is nausea and vomiting problem.
 Especially in the first trimester of pregnancy, the stomach acids from vomiting may break down the enamel coating of the mother’s teeth.

 Nearly one-third of all women have periodontal disease during their pregnancy.
 This number shows that it is a very common dental problem for many pregnant women.